-Hadoop is designed to efficiently process large volumes of information by connecting many commodity computers together to work in parallel.
+Hadoop is designed to process large volumes of data by connecting many commodity computers together to work in parallel.

 The theoretical 1000-CPU machine described earlier would cost a very large amount of money, far more than 1,000 single-CPU or 250 quad-core machines.
 You May Also Like: Hadoop Eco System

 Hadoop will tie these smaller and more reasonably priced machines together into a single cost-effective compute cluster.

 On large volumes of data has been done before, usually in a distributed setting.